 Keep adding leaves as you move down the cone.
 Think of the project as a puzzle, where you place leaves next to each other to fill in gaps to cover the foam.

 When you get to the bottom edge, alternate large and small leaves and have the bottom leaves line up to the edge.
-Finish of the tree by cutting a few leaves and gluing them to the top to cover the top of the cone.
+Finish the tree by cutting a few leaves and gluing them to the top to cover the top of the cone.

 Tada!